coingaming/moon-light/docs/app/client/table/descriptions/ColumnVisibility.md

 <br/>
 At table's `state` prop set up the `columnVisibility` property which should be a custom state itself.
 This will automatically be handled over to the internal table's configuration.
 You can control the columns visibility by updating your custom columns visibility state using your `setCustomState` function and assingning it to `onColumnVisibilityChange` prop.
 You can follow an example below.
-The `state.columnVisibility` prop has a shape of
+The `state.columnVisibility` prop has a shape of:

 `{
   columnId1: true/false,